General Motors companion make program

-Background and Concept
+Background and concept

 General Motors (GM) was founded in 1908 by William C. Durant as a holding company for Buick, which had been founded by David Dunbar Buick in 1903 and controlled by Durant since 1904.
 Durant intended for GM to replicate his business model as a horse-drawn coachbuilder, where he had found success by quickly acquiring outside companies in order to produce various coaches at different price points.

 The three companies Durant initially purchased for General Motors were Oldsmobile, Oakland, and Cadillac, all of which he had bought more or less arbitrarily.
 That, combined with his having over-leveraged the fledgling company in making these acquisitions, saw Durant expelled from GM in 1910 at the behest of its creditors, who were reeling from the Panic of 1910–1911.
 Durant created Chevrolet shortly thereafter; he ultimately used the new company to regain control of GM in 1918.

 Finding himself president of GM once more, Durant fell back into old patterns; by 1920 he had grown the number of GM divisions from five to seven.
-GM stock, meanwhile, had fallen precipitously during Durant's second stint as president, and by 1920 the GM board decided they had enough.
+GM stock, meanwhile, had fallen precipitously during Durant's second stint as president, and by 1920 the GM board decided they had had enough.
 In November of that year Durant was forced out of GM for the last time, at which point the company was almost bankrupt.
 He was replaced as GM president by Pierre du Pont of DuPont.

 One of du Pont's main assistants was GM vice president Alfred P. Sloan.
 Sloan recognized that GM was ineffectively utilizing its various brands to fight against Ford, which at the time commanded more than half of the automobile market.
 Of all the GM vehicles available at the time, none were a competitive alternative to the immensely popular Ford Model T; the GM marques themselves also lacked a coherent framework that would make it easy for buyers of entry-level models to upgrade to a more premium car within the GM fold.
 Instead of complementing each other, different GM brands found themselves competing for the same customers, ultimately cannibalizing sales for GM as a whole.